 The charity’s child-labour prevention programme is also providing financial and practical support to Syrian families so that children can return to school.
 When schooling is unavailable, children can access informal education at SOS Children’s Villages’ child-friendly spaces in Aleppo, Damascus and Tartus.

-You can find out more about our emergency relief operations here.
+Find out more about our emergency relief operations around the world.

 Notes to editors: